Buttles History, Family Crest & Coats of Arms

 Early rolls had few entries for the name.
 In fact, the first entries were in the 16th century where the Lancashire Wills at Richmond listed: Matthew Bootle, Lancashire, a scrviniman, 1595; and Thomas Bootle, of Tatham, Lancashire, 1598.
 A few years later, the Preston Guild Rolls listed Thomas Bootell, Lancashire, 1602; and William Bootell, Lancashire, 1602.

-Important Dates for the Buttles family
+Early History of the Buttles family

 This web page shows only a small excerpt of our Buttles research.
 Another 141 words (10 lines of text) covering the years 1592, 1796, 1662 and 1715 are included under the topic Early Buttles History in all our PDF Extended History products and printed products wherever possible.